antonioribeiro/laravel-installer/README.md

 # Changelog

+2013/01/23 12:12 (GMT-3) - Version 1.4.0

+* Separating "Operating System" (Debian, Redhat) from "Distribution" (Ubuntu, Fedora, CentOS) and identifying them correctly
+* Added CentOS and Fedora to the list of "Operating Systems"

 2013/01/23 12:12 (GMT-3) - Version 1.3.0

 * Optionally installs PHP and a webserver (apache), if it cannot find them